fdeblasio/pokeemerald-expansion/notes.md

     - Update Brendan/May's scripts to use {RIVAL}
     - Add new variable for Wally and Ralph's names (string_util.c/characters.h/charmap.txt)
     - Turn into COMPOUND_STRINGs
-    - Try to get variables for Trainers who reference their Pokemon?
-Like Numel in Route 113 and Machop in Route 115
-    - Zigzagoon variable for Norman lending (used in Trick House)
     - MAUVILLE_TRAINER for IVS(12) and SHOCK_WAVE?
 Or no custom moves for those trainers.
 Or make other gym trainers use the TM
     - Hidden Power Kadabras should know Psybeam
     - Seperate Abigail and Benjamin's Magnemites
     - Some Magnemites never occur because 30 is less than REMATCH_2_LEVEL
     - Add Abilities to single ability and TRAINER_MON_NONE to genderless to make more constistent
-- Non-grass soot tiles should add to soot sack
 - Remove BP costs so that script_menu.h and field_specials.c can use item/move names directly?

 ### Meta